 Because the verses and pre-chorus both help to build up to this one point, the chorus should represent that release of tension.

 Bridge - The bridge is usually only heard once near the end of a song’s recording, usually between the second and third chorus.
 It's a refreshing change of pace in the song composition, both lyrically and musically.
 The goal of music production is to startle the listener out of her trance and remind her that this song is more than just repetition.
 This can be accomplished by switching to a relative key in the same key signature (for example, from A-Minor to C-Major) or by playing a guitar solo.

 Outro - The song has come to an end.
 The outro should clearly indicate to the listener that the music is coming to a conclusion.
 This can be accomplished in a variety of ways, but the most common is to reverse the intro—that is, to slow down.
 Most of the time, the outro is a repeat of the chorus with a gentle fade-out.

 What Are the Most Frequently Used Song Structures?

-There's a reason pop songs all have the same framework when it comes to songwriting.
+There's a reason pop songs all have the same framework regarding songwriting.
 For decades, composers of many genres have relied on this tried-and-true technique.
 Something about these frequent song forms strikes a chord with listeners and keeps them coming back for more.

 What Are Common Song Structure Variations?

-There are exceptions to the rule, as with any artistic form.
+There are exceptions to the rule, as with any art form.
 These successful variants have worked for a wide range of musical artists from various eras and genres.